 The first Kidzania in the USA is very similar to the ones we have visited in Asia and Europe.
 The biggest difference would be the parents, they followed their kids around all day long while in Asia and Europe, they relaxed in the lounge and let the kids do their thing.
 Go utilize the lounge, your kids will be fine while learning some awesome skills!
 I had the lounge to myself the first day and two other parents the following day in Dallas, everyone else was following their kids around.
 Milana had a blast and would come up and check in every so often.
 Your kids cannot exit the facility without you, the bracelets prohibit them leaving with anyone whose bracelet doesn’t match theirs.

-Milana really loved her time here and is really excited for the opening of the one near our house in Orange County, CA. We came two days in a row and spent over 10 hours total at the facility.
+Milana really loved her time here and we are excited for the opening of the other locations which we plan to visit.
+We came two days in a row and spent over 10 hours total at the facility.
 If you have kids who enjoy learning and experiencing all sorts of jobs, a visit to Kidzania is a must!